 Often, doctors can recognize a spinal cord disorder based on its characteristic pattern of symptoms.
 Doctors always do a physical examination, which provides clues to the diagnosis and, if the spinal cord is damaged, helps doctors determine where the damage is.
 An imaging test is done to confirm the diagnosis and determine the cause.

-X-rays may be done to check for problems with the spine, such as fracture or tumors.
+X-rays may be done to check for problems with the spine, such as fractures or tumors.

 If symptoms of spinal cord dysfunction (such as paralysis or loss of sensation) suddenly occur, people should immediately go to the emergency department.
-Sometimes doing so can prevent permanent nerve damage or paralysis.
+Sometimes doing so can prevent permanent spinal cord damage or paralysis.
 If possible, the cause is treated or corrected.
 However, such treatment is often impossible or unsuccessful.

 People who are paralyzed or confined to bed because of a spinal cord disorder require skilled nursing care to prevent complications, which include the following:

 Pressure sores: Nurses inspect the person's skin daily, keep the skin dry and clean, and turn the person frequently.
 When necessary, a special bed called a Stryker frame is used.
 It can be turned to shift pressure on the body from front to back and from side to side.